jonklein2021/egy-lang/README.md

 # egy-lang
 Egy means "one" in Hungarian.
-This is my first programming language
+This is my first programming language.